tendermint/tendermint/docs/nodes/configuration.md

 # Path to the JSON file containing the initial validator set and other meta data
 genesis-file = "config/genesis.json"

-# Path to the JSON file containing the private key to use as a validator in the consensus protocol
-priv-validator-key-file = "config/priv_validator_key.json"

-# Path to the JSON file containing the last sign state of a validator
-priv-validator-state-file = "data/priv_validator_state.json"

-# TCP or UNIX socket address for Tendermint to listen on for
-# connections from an external PrivValidator process
-priv-validator-laddr = ""

 # Path to the JSON file containing the private key to use for node authentication in the p2p protocol
 node-key-file = "config/node_key.json"